nicklockwood/SwiftFormat/README.md

 *Q. After applying SwiftFormat, my code won't compile.
 Is that a bug?*

 > A. SwiftFormat should ideally never break your code.
-Check the known issues below, and if it's not already listed there, or the suggested workaround doesn't solve your problem, please [raise an issue on Github](https://github.com/nicklockwood/SwiftFormat/issues).
+Check the [known issues](#known-issues), and if it's not already listed there, or the suggested workaround doesn't solve your problem, please [raise an issue on Github](https://github.com/nicklockwood/SwiftFormat/issues).

 *Q. Can I use SwiftFormat to lint my code without changing it?*